 Key natural gas price drivers

-US natural gas futures increased 6.1% on April 19–26.
-Prices increased due to the larger-than-expected decline in natural gas inventories.
-The United States Natural Gas ETF (UNG) and the First Trust Natural Gas ETF (FCG) increased ~4.3% and 1%, respectively, on April 19–26.
+US natural gas futures increased 3.2% on May 3–10.
+Natural gas prices increased due to a lower increase in natural gas inventories.
+The United States Natural Gas ETF (UNG) and the First Trust Natural Gas ETF (FCG) increased ~3% and ~6%, respectively, on May 3–10.
 UNG seeks to track active natural gas futures.
-FCG aims to track the performance of the index of stocks involved in natural gas exploration and production.
+FCG seeks to track the performance of the index of companies involved in natural gas exploration and production.

-US natural gas prices averaged $2.51 per MMBtu (million British thermal units) in 2016 and $2.99 per MMBtu in 2017.
-According to the EIA, US natural gas prices could average $2.99 per MMBtu in 2018.
-Record natural gas supplies could restrict the upside for natural gas prices in 2018.
+US natural gas prices averaged $2.99 per MMBtu (million British thermal units) in 2017.
+The EIA released its Short-Term Energy Outlook report on May 8.
+The EIA estimates that US natural gas prices could average $3.01 per MMBtu in 2018—0.6% higher than the April estimates.
+Record natural gas production could limit the upside for natural gas prices.

-US natural gas prices could average $3.07 per MMBtu in 2019, according to the EIA.
-The expectation of a rise in natural gas demand and exports could support natural gas prices in 2019.
+The EIA also estimates that US natural gas prices could average $3.11 per MMBtu in 2019—1.4% higher than the April estimates.
+The expectation of a rise in natural gas demand and exports could support natural gas prices.

-Read Geopolitical Tensions Push Crude Oil Prices Higher for the latest updates on crude oil.
+Read President Trump, Iran, and US Supplies Drive Crude Oil Prices for the latest updates on crude oil.